Nevada announces $45M settlement with McKinsey over opioids

 The western state reached the deal after sitting out a multi-state settlement with McKinsey announced in February.
 The hard bargaining has allowed Nevada to win a settlement that’s three and a half times larger than the average settlement with other states.

 “Nevada needed and deserved more than what was being made available to us in the multi-state settlement,” state Attorney General Aaron Ford said Monday.
-He said the state would have received $7 million had it stayed in the multi-state deal.
+Ford, a Democrat, said that had Nevada stayed in the multi-state deal, it would have received $7 million, which he called “woefully insufficient.”

 The $45 million will be paid in two installments of $23 million in 45 days and $22 million in 120 days.

 McKinsey said the deal reached with Nevada is “consistent with the commitment we made in February to be part of the solution to the opioid epidemic,” and it “believes its past work was lawful.”
+The company said the settlement agreement does not contain any admission of wrongdoing or liability.

 The New York-based company in February settled for $573 million with 47 states, the District of Columbia and five U.S. territories.
-It also at the time announced separate deals with Washington state for $13.5 million and West Virginia for $10 million.
+It also at the time announced separate settlements with Washington state for $13.5 million and West Virginia for $10 million.

 “We deeply regret that we did not adequately acknowledge the tragic consequences of the epidemic unfolding in our communities,” McKinsey Global Managing Partner Kevin Sneader said at the time.